A 10-year term policy remains in effect for 10 years after the date of purchase, and both the death benefit and price go unchanged.

-First we’ll discuss some brief differences between term and whole, as there policies called 10-pay whole life policies which act very different than traditional term.
+We’ll start here by discussing some brief differences between term and whole life policies, as there are whole life policies which act very differently than traditional term life.

-The Difference Between Term Life and Whole Life Policies
+What’s the Difference Between Term Life and Whole Life Policies?

-Term and whole life policies are the two major categories of life insurance.
-They are used for different purposes:
+Term and whole life policies are the two major categories of life insurance, and they are used for different purposes.

 This allows you to purchase enough life insurance to pay for funeral expenses as well as address any debts you might have.

-How Benefits from a 10 Year Policy are Paid Out
+How Are Benefits From a 10-Year Policy Paid Out?

 What if the Term Expires?